mikelor/moclips/README.md

 # Project Moclips
-A repository for documenting *my* good practices for setting up an  Azure  environment for hosting IoT solutions and the [Azure Percept Device Kit](https://docs.microsoft.com/en-us/azure/azure-percept/overview-azure-percept-dk) and other IoT Edge devices.
+A repository for documenting *my* good practices for setting up an IoT infrastructure environment that works with [Azure Percept Device Kit](https://docs.microsoft.com/en-us/azure/azure-percept/overview-azure-percept-dk) and other IoT Edge devices.
+If you are starting a new IoT Edge project, give this implementation a try.

 The following environment diagram for an overview of the resources created.